joaovargass/joaovargass.github.io/README.md

   <li>The system has to define what is the optimal frequency cap for Display Advertisements in a period of a month;</li>
   <li>The system has to define what is the period of the day in which most of the sales related to a marketing campaign;</li>
   <li>The system must use the purchase rate, ROAS, number of impressions, and number of users as KPIs for evaluating what is the best frequency cap for Display Advertisements;</li>
-  <li>The system must divide the result for frequency cap and day parting by the selected brands in analysis, Braun and Gillette;</li>
+  <li>The system must divide the result for frequency cap and day parting by the selected grooming brands in analysis;</li>
   <li>The system must generate charts related to day parting, dividing the results by the hour of the day;</li>
   <li>The system must generate charts for frequency caps comparing the number of users that have seen an advertisement, the number of times the advertisement has been seen by the same users, with the purchase and ROAS rate related to them;</li>
   <li>The system must analyze how the different types of media vehicles work together and separately;</li>